 11. Case Studies

-Case study refers to a collection of in-depth detailed information on a particular topic.
+A case study refers to a collection of in-depth detailed information on a particular topic.
 It includes all the activities, events, challenges or problems which someone faced while completing that task/goal.

 ✅ Neil Patel writes in a post, “Case studies are a great way to tell the world how valuable a product or service is”.

-So, basically, case studies are a really long and in-depth collection of experiences while doing a work or completing a task.
+So, basically, case studies are a really long and in-depth collection of experiences while doing work or completing a task.

-Above is an example of a Case Study where Facebook has published an article explaining how one of Facebook’s client Axis Bank was able to increase its reach through Facebook ads.
+Above is an example of a Case Study where Facebook has published an article explaining how one of Facebook’s clients Axis Bank was able to increase its reach through Facebook ads.
 You can take a look at the case study here.